mypico/pam_pico/README.md

-# pam_pico ReadMe
+# pam-pico ReadMe

 The Pico project is liberating humanity from passwords.
 See https://www.mypico.org

-Pam_pico offers a pam module for authentication.
+pam-pico offers a pam module for authentication.

 ## Documentation